microsoft/TypeScript-Handbook/pages/Decorators.md

 1. The function containing the decorated parameter.
 2. The ordinal index of the parameter in the function's parameter list.

 A *Parameter Decorator* can only be used to observe that a parameter has been declared on a method.
+The return value of the *Parameter Decorator* is ignored.

 The following is an example of a *Parameter Decorator* (`@required`) applied to `Greeter` class: